mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * How do you see networks functioning in your own life?
 * What networks would you like to look at in or outside of your own field of study?
 Why?
 * What interests you about the data set you have chosen to work with?
 What other local history topics could use network analysis/visualization?
 * Respond/reflect on our reading on Critical DH.
+See ["Missed Connections: What Search Engines Say About Women"](https://safiyaunoble.files.wordpress.com/2012/03/54_search_engines.pdf) or ["An Entry of One’s Own, or Why Are There So Few Women In the Early Modern Social Network?"](http://6dfb.tumblr.com/post/44879380376/an-entry-of-ones-own-or-why-are-there-so-few)
 * Watch one of the movies mentioned by Jeff Barry in his intro to networks talk.

 Specs: